Nonparametric methods for doubly robust estimation of continuous treatment effects: Acknowledgements

 \section{Acknowledgements}

 Edward Kennedy was supported by NIH grant R01-DK090385, Zongming Ma by NSF CAREER award DMS-1352060, and Dylan Small by NSF grant SES-1260782.
-The authors thank Marshall Joffe and Alexander Luedtke for very helpful discussions.
+The authors thank Marshall Joffe and Alexander Luedtke for helpful discussions, and two referees for very insightful comments and suggestions.